endlessm/linux/Documentation/admin-guide/LSM/index.rst

 security module and contains all its special files.
 The files directly in ``/proc/.../attr`` remain as legacy interfaces for modules that provide subdirectories.

+The files named "context" in the attr directories contain the same information as the "current" files, but formatted to identify the module it comes from.

+if selinux is the active security module:
+	/proc/self/attr/context could contain selinux='unconfined_t'
+	/proc/self/attr/selinux/context could contain selinux='unconfined_t'

 .. toctree::
    :maxdepth: 1